BreslinIT/neural-network/README.md

 - added some stuff for looking at the network in depth
 - some python scripting for generating training data and targets
 - a way to visually represent the network
+- make an easier interface for choosing constants such as learning rate (maybe improve this)

 ## things I want to add:
 - improve overall documentation
 - create multiple activation functions
 - batch size
-- make an easier interface for choosing constants such as learning rate
 - create a gui for training and testing
 - add an animation to the network visualizer